Skip to main content

 Step 2 — Accessing your JWT

-Upon creating your new API, Auth0 will create an associated application under Applications > Applications in the left navigation bar.
+Upon creating your new API, Auth0 will create an associated application under Applications > APIs in the left navigation bar.

-Navigate to your application, and click on the Quickstart tab.
-Here, you will find a signed, fully functional JWT, as well as examples of progromatically generating more in multiple languages.
+Navigate to your application, and click on the Test tab.
+Here, you will find a signed, fully functional JWT, as well as examples of how to programmatically generate one.

 Step 3 — Creating a Machine to Machine application